circus-tent/circus/docs/source/configuration.rst

         will receive the **stderr** stream of all workers in its :func:`__call__` method.

-        Circus provides two classes you can use without prefix:
+        Circus provides four classes you can use without prefix:

         - :class:`FileStream`: writes in a file
         - :class:`QueueStream`: write in a memory Queue
         - :class:`StdoutStream`: writes in the stdout
+        - :class:`FancyStdoutStream`: writes colored output with time prefixes in the stdout

     **stderr_stream.***
         All options starting with *stderr_stream.* other than *class* will